Screen Printing onto Fabric at New British Art

 Contact course provider

 This is an introduction to the basics of screen printing on fabric using hand cut stencils, producing printed small to medium sized textile artworks using 1-3 base colours and the colour mixes achievable through over-printing techniques.

-The course is led by experienced teacher and designer maker Liz Ryan and takes place in our dedicated informal and well equipped teaching studio in South West Wales.
+The course is led by experienced teacher and designer maker Liz Ryan and takes place in various locations - just contact us for further information.
 Our objectives are to demystify the screen printing process, providing the participant with a thorough understanding of the principles and techniques of screen printing on fabric and enough knowledge and confidence to continue to develop their skills independently.